Can invoice finance help late payments.

-Can invoice finance can help to tackle late payments, payments are hurting small and medium-sized businesses across the UK, the findings of a new study by BACS payment schemes has found.
+Can invoice finance help late payments for your business? payments are hurting small and medium-sized businesses across the UK, the findings of a new study by BACS payment schemes has found.
 The companies affected are owed a total of around £14bn by their customers which is harming their affordability and ability to grow, expand and meet their liabilities.

 Although, £14bn is an improvement on the £30.3bn owed five years ago, it is still harming the performance and viability of many SME’s, companies which are the backbone of the UK’s economy.
 More than a third of the 1.7m SME’s in the UK say that their payments are often prolonged well beyond the agreed terms which can push some businesses over the edge.